Speak hotel.

 - Forecast Advisor — 60-day projection with event context (live)

-- Pricing Expert — ADR, RevPAR, rate-volume strategy (coming soon)
+- Pricing Expert — ADR, RevPAR, rate-volume strategy (live)

 Strategy-aware AI.
 With the hotel name stripped.

 Pulse learns from observation — but you can also tell it about your hotel directly.
 Three free-text fields on the AI Settings page describe your pricing strategy, your market context, and any special circumstances right now.
-Pulse uses these in every prompt to read the same numbers correctly: a 72% occupancy isn't an alarm if your strategy is yield-focused.
+Pulse keeps these in mind with every answer, so it reads the same numbers correctly: a 72% occupancy isn't an alarm if your strategy is yield-focused.

-The hotel name itself is stripped from the context before any prompt is built — and an AI validator checks every save to confirm you haven't included it accidentally.
+The hotel name itself is removed before anything is sent to the AI — and an automatic check runs on every save to confirm you haven't included it accidentally.
 The model never identifies the specific property; it only sees the strategic shape of the business.

 - Sales strategy — yield · balanced · volume (changes what counts as a problem)